 “Park is full of fleas and other biting bugs.
 Site is grass and crushed shells.
 When it rains the inside of your RV is a mess.”

 I can understand this, but there are always ways for a guest to deal with these things.
-Regarding the fleas (or maybe these were chiggers?) and biting bugs, the camper could have used some personal bug spray.
+The camper could have used personal bug spray regarding fleas (or maybe these were chiggers?) and biting bugs.
 As for the unpaved site, the RVer could have called and asked if the site was paved.
 When it rains in most places, things get messy.
-It’s common to just leave your shoes at the door, have towels or supplies by the door to help keep your RV clean.
+It’s common to leave your shoes at the door, have towels or supplies by the door to help keep your RV clean.
 Just saying.

 Manicured Beaches aren’t Real